Keep Your Car Safe on the Road

 Brake System Flush Service

 Many people are not aware of the brake system flush service and what it entails.
-During brake repair service, all of the brake fluid is removed from the brake lines and replaced with fresh brake fluid.
+During brake repair service in San Jose, CA, all of the brake fluid is removed from the brake lines and replaced with fresh brake fluid.
 The old brake fluid can become contaminated over time and cause brake line repair issues down the road.
 By getting this auto brake repair service, it will ensure your brakes are working properly and help prevent any future brake line repair issues.

 This simple brake system maintenance procedure is key to keeping your brake lines in good working order.
 Here’s a quick overview of brake system flush:

 - First, on a level surface, set the car in gear and place a stop behind the tires to keep it from rolling.

 - Open the hood and locate the master cylinder.
 This is where the brake fluid is filled.